 - Some key signs that it might be time to say goodbye to the high chair include: fussiness, wanting to copy you, being able to sit down for long periods, being able to unbuckle themselves and physically outgrowing the chair.

-- When it’s time to transition away from a high chair, many parents find that booster seats are a helpful accessory to make the switch to regular seating easier, safer and more comfortable.
+- When it’s time to transition away, many parents find that booster seats are a helpful accessory to make the switch to regular seating easier, safer and more comfortable.